 Why Should I Have an Employment Contract?

 If you don’t have to have a contract, then why bother?
-I mean, in the end, drafting a contract takes time and can cost a significant amount of money – particularly if you do so with the aid of an employment lawyer.
+I mean, in the end, drafting a contract and then later contract negotiations takes time and can cost a significant amount of money – particularly if you do so with the aid of a lawyer.

 However, there are numerous reasons why you should always ensure an employment contract is in place before work commences.
 As an employer, a contract:

 - Will protect you is there’s a disagreement about anything from pay to working hours and holiday leave.
 Without a contract, you’re relying on the honesty of your employee.
 Unfortunately, this isn’t always wise.